douduck08/Machfiles/Sublime/README.md

 ### Package Control
 1. Click the **Preferences > Browse Packages…** menu
-2. Browse up a folder and then into the Installed **Packages/ folder**
+2. Browse up a folder and then into the Installed **SublimText/Packages/** folder
-3. Download [Package Control.sublime-package](https://packagecontrol.io/Package%20Control.sublime-package) and copy it into the Installed Packages/ directory
+3. Download [Package Control.sublime-package](https://packagecontrol.io/Package%20Control.sublime-package) and copy it into the **SublimText/Installed Packages/** directory
 4. Restart Sublime Text
 5. Ref: <https://packagecontrol.io/installation>